 Creamy Crockpot chicken is great served on top of rice or pasta for dinner!
 Warm shredded chicken and gravy in your slow cooker for the win.

-Creamy Crockpot chicken is a bit like your childhood favorite Campbells chicken and rice dinner.
+Creamy Crockpot chicken and gravy is a bit like your childhood favorite Campbells chicken and rice dinner.
 Tender meat with gravy in your slow cooker is the ticket to an easy dinner for your whole family.
-Crockpot recipes are the best.
+Crockpot recipes are the best. (affiliate links present)

 Then you can serve it in bowls as is, over rice or next to a dollop of mashed potatoes.
 Totally up to you how it is served but any way you cut it you’ll love every bite!